PeakSat/minimal-dev-setup/README.md

 - `Harmony::SysInit`: the SYS_Initialize() function that does the clock init.

 ## Uploading code
-You can upload compiled `.elf` binaries using OpenOCD.
-Assuming a common development board (Atmel SAMV71 Xplained Ultra), OpenOCD can do this:
+You can upload compiled `.elf` binaries using [OpenOCD](https://openocd.org) and a suitable configuration file (e.g. `atmel_samv71_xplained_ultra.cfg` for the Atmel SAMV71 Xplained Ultra board) with the following command:

 ```shell
 openocd -f /path/to/cfg/file -c "program /path/to/compiled/binary.elf reset"
 ```

 ## Attaching a debugger
-OpenOCD automatically opens a GDB debug server to which you can connect if needed, for complete control, as follows:
+OpenOCD automatically opens a debug server to which you can connect using GDB if needed, as follows:
 ```shell
 arm-none-eabi-gdb /path/to/compiled/binary_with_symbols.elf
 ```